-Here, Rune, also the head of Skanska Technology in Norway, shares his perspectives on how the drive to cut energy and carbon is changing buildings and how those structures are produced.
+Here, Rune, also the manager of Skanska’s Acusto interior construction business in Norway, shares his perspectives on how the drive to cut energy and carbon is changing buildings and how those structures are produced.

 Becoming part of the solution

 “Companies and organizations need to become part of the solution for climate change.
 Nearly every country has signed the Paris Agreement.
 But climate challenges can’t be solved by governments alone.
 Companies need to create and expand the markets to take solutions forward.”

 “The customer behind every building needs to find the right level of green for them and their project.
 For most, it is not about breaking new ground.
 The competencies are already there.
 The solutions are there.
 The materials are there.
 It is also not about building a lot of Powerhouses – there should only ever be a small number of those, as they should be the most ambitious energy and climate projects on the market.
 Choosing to do something, even if not the biggest or the best, makes you part of the solution.”

 “We still need to talk about energy and energy efficiency, but it’s carbon emissions that kill.
 So environmental targets need to be communicated around carbon.
 It is also about thinking differently.
 Maybe it is better to use a few more kilowatt-hours of electricity than use a lot of materials with huge carbon emissions.”